timdo0903/ebj.github.io/README.md

 - Install dependencies once: `npm install` (pulls in `sharp`).
 - Dry run to preview outputs: `npm run optimize:images:dry`.
 - Generate responsive assets: `npm run optimize:images`.
-- New variants are written to `images/optimized/` and consumed via `<picture>` elements on the site.
+- New variants are written to `images/optimized/`.
+The production markup currently serves the base JPEGs only—re-introduce the generated AVIF/WebP sources once you are ready to ship the optimised assets alongside the site.
 - Rerun the command whenever you update hero/gallery photography.
 Use `--force` to regenerate everything after adjusting quality settings.

 ## Application Form Configuration

 - Form behaviour is driven by `form-config.json`.
 Update this file when you are ready to point traffic at your production submission API.
 - Keys to tailor:
-  - `submitUrl`: HTML fallback (non-JS) endpoint.
+  - `submitUrl`: HTML form endpoint.
-  - `ajaxSubmitUrl`: CORS-enabled endpoint for progressive enhancement.
-  - `allowedOrigins`: API origins whitelisted for XHR submissions.
+  - `allowedOrigins`: API origins permitted for progressive enhancement (only used when an explicit AJAX endpoint is supplied).
-  - `maxAttachmentBytes` / `maxTotalBytes`: Client-side validation thresholds.
+  - `maxAttachmentBytes` / `maxTotalBytes`: Client-side validation thresholds (FormSubmit limits the combined payload to 5 MB).
 - Once your new backend is stable, swap the FormSubmit URL for your API (for example `https://api.ecobrandjapan.com/applications`).
-- The front end retries transient `408/429/5xx` responses with exponential backoff.
-Make sure the API returns JSON and 200 on success.
+- Add a `_next` redirect in `data-next-path` if you need to change the thank-you target for individual roles.

 ## Bringing Your Own Submission Backend